smusker/logic-mechinterp/README.md

 Rule elicitation faithfulness experiment: Do rule elicitations and inferences come from the same underlying representation?

 Objective:

-Investigate whether rule elicitations and categorizations made by a language model come from the same underlying representations.
-Specifically, determine if changing the model's representation of the categorization decision affects the subsequent rule elicitation, thereby testing the faithfulness of the rule explanation.
+Investigate whether rule elicitations and categorizations made by a language model originate from the same underlying representations.
+Specifically, determine if altering the model's representation of the categorization decision affects the subsequent rule elicitation, thereby testing the faithfulness of the rule explanation.

 Background:

-In the Space Needle example from the Pyvene paper, activation patching (intervention) is used to identify where specific factual information is stored within a language model by swapping activations between runs.
-Inspired by this method, we aim to explore whether similar interventions can reveal a causal relationship between the model's categorization decisions and its rule elicitations.
+Inspired by the activation patching method used in the Space Needle example from the Pyvene paper, we aim to explore whether similar interventions can reveal a causal relationship between the model's categorization decisions and its rule elicitations.

 Experimental Design:

-Single Rule Focus:
+Multiple Rules Sequentially:

+Rules Tested:
+"An object is labeled 'True' if it is BLU or a REC."
+"An object is labeled 'True' if it is not a CIR."
+"An object is labeled 'True' if it is RED and not an SQR."
-Simplification: We focus on one rule at a time to ensure prompt standardization and consistent token positions across runs.
+Focusing on one rule at a time ensures prompt standardization and consistent token positions across runs.
-Example Rule: "An object is labeled 'True' if it is BLU or a REC."
 Standardized Prompts:

 Fixed Structure: Prompts follow a consistent format with fixed positions for object descriptions and labels.